omnilaboratory/OmniBOLT-spec/OmniBOLT-02-peer-protocol.md

     * [`u16`:`max_accepted_htlcs`]: similar to `max_htlc_value_in_flight_msat`, this value limits the number of outstanding HTLCs the other node can offer, **NOT** the total value of HTLCs.
     * [`point`:`funding_pubkey`]: the public key in the two-of-two multisig script of the funding transaction output.

     **basepoint is ignored**: The [BOLT #3: key-derivation](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#key-derivation) uses the various `_basepoint` fields to derive unique keys for each commitment transaction.
 This property is used for preserving privacy when outsourcing penalty transactions to third parties.
-But OmniBOLT does not involve third party watch towers, we apply Hierarchical Deterministic(HD) pathes to generate pub/priv key pairs for all the transactions and there is no outsourcing of monitoring revockable transactions and punishing cheating activities.
-Reader shall go to [chapter #7 Hierarchical Deterministic wallet](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md) for the motivation and mechanism.

     * [`point`:`revocation_basepoint`]: ignored.
     * [`point`:`payment_basepoint`]: ignored.